diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 4/Day 4 - new schedule/01 - React  Lifecycle methods.md

-Lifecycle methods are special methods that are called automatically by React during the different stages.
+Lifecycle methods are special methods that are called automatically by React during the different stages of life of one component.